 How to Care for Your Kidneys and Bladder

-The kidneys and bladder are two essential organs in our body.
-They’re not only basic for the urinary system, but they also form part of the lymphatic system, acting together with the liver to eliminate toxins from our body, and eliminating waste products found in our cells.
+The kidneys and bladder are essential organs in our body.
+They’re not only fundamental for the urinary system but they also form part of the lymphatic system.
+They work together with the liver to eliminate toxins from our body and waste products from our cells.

-When we talk about toxins, for example, we must keep in mind how vulnerable we habitually are to these external and internal elements: our blood stream can be invaded by these elements produced not only by food toxins, pesticides, and even environmental contamination, but also by stress.
-Our situations like anxiety, for example, raise negative substances in our body.
+When we talk about toxins, for example, we must keep in mind how vulnerable we tend to be to these external and internal elements.
+This is because our bloodstream can be invaded by food toxins, pesticides, environmental pollution, and even stress.

 - Problems with vesicle control: incontinence, or retention deficits.

 - Changes in the bladder wall (can no longer hold as much urine as before)